hansott/pinterest-php/README.md

 - The second parameter is an array of permissions your app needs on the user's account.
 There needs to be at least one here.
 - The validation state is a random code that you generate for the user registering, and persist (in SESSION for instance).
 Pinterest will send it back to us for further reference.

 When your application user agrees to let your app take control of their Pinterest account via the API, Pinterest will redirect them to the URL you provided as redirect URL, with some added GET parameters.
-The most important being "code", which we'll trade for an OAuth Access Token in the next step.
+The most important being "code", which we'll trade for an OAuth access token in the next step.
 They'll also send the validation state back to us as a GET parameter so we can check if we expected this call.

-The last step in the process is trading that code for an Access Token:
+The last step in the process is trading that code for an access token:

 ```php
 $code = $_GET['code'];